looping statements in C ( while, do while , for)

 Types of Loops in C

-Depending upon the position of a control statement in a program, looping in C is classified into two types:
+Depending on the position of the control statement in a program, looping in C is classified into two types:

 1. Entry controlled loop